 As a reminder of some of the discussion of this issue from sections 9.5—9.7, Fig. 27 shows a repeat of Fig. 6 from section 9.5.
 This shows three measured transients, differing only in the normal force between bow and string.
 The middle plot (in red) is the only one that echoes the simplicity of the clarinet transients.
 The upper plot (black) shows a “scratchy” transient featuring irregular string motion before eventually settling into a periodic waveform; the lower one (blue) shows a transient that leads to an entirely different periodic regime of string vibration (“double-slipping motion”).
 Neither of these phenomena has any obvious parallel within the clarinet model, and it seems that there is no need to look for an analogue of the Guettler diagram (see section 9.5).

 What makes the clarinet so different from a bowed string in terms of transient behaviour?
 There are three factors that probably contribute.
 First is the nature of the nonlinearity.
-The reed valve characteristic is probably somewhat more benign than the rather vigorously nonlinear friction curve.
+The reed valve characteristic is more “benign” than the rather vigorously nonlinear friction curve.
 However, we saw in section 9.6 that the friction-curve model is probably not realistic.
 A different model is needed to give a satisfactory account of the frictional behaviour of violin rosin, and the thermal models that were discussed in that section behave in a more benign way than the original friction-curve model.
 So it is not clear how important this factor might be for real bowed-string transients.

 The second factor is a disparity of damping between a clarinet tube and a violin string.
 The Q-factor of the fundamental mode of our model clarinet tube is 26, whereas the Q factor of the fundamental of a typical finger-stopped violin string is of the order of 300.
 Damping has a stabilising influence on self-excited vibrations, and this factor of 10 difference may well help to make a bowed violin string more “twitchy” than the clarinet.